Skip to content

 In addition to its lower GI, parboiled rice is also a good source of fiber and other nutrients that can be beneficial for people with diabetes.
 The fiber in parboiled rice can help to slow down the absorption of carbohydrates and prevent spikes in blood sugar.

-Here’s a table with the nutritional information for 1 cup (185 grams) of cooked parboiled rice
+Here’s a table with the nutritional information for 1 cup (185 grams) of cooked parboiled rice:

 Nutrient Amount % Daily Value